armnov/mongodb-docker-stack/README.md

 # mongodb-docker-stack
-Run mongodb docker container using stack.yaml for local development purposes.
+Run mongodb docker container using docker-compose with stack.yaml file for local development purposes.

 Manage mongodb databases with mongo-express.

 The project only contains a single stack.yaml file which should be used as a reference.